WayScience/CytoSnake/docs/tutorial.rst

    analyze.
 -  `METADATA` refers to the associated metadata data directory that was generated along with the dataset
--  `DATATYPE` flag tells cytosnake weather these morphology feature datasets were obtained from CellProfiler or DeepProfiler.
+-  `DATATYPE` flag tells cytosnake the origin of these morphology feature datasets (currently either CellProfiler or DeepProfiler).

-The init mode setups the provided input files into its appropriate file structure that accommodates all the workflows available in CytoSnake
+The init mode initalizes the provided input files into the appropriate file structure that accommodates all the workflows available in CytoSnake

 CytoSnake currently has three different types of modes, which are:

-   #. **inti:** setups up input files for workflows
+   #. ``init``: setups up input files for workflows
-   #. **run:** execute a specific workflow
+   #. ``run``: execute a specific workflow
-   #. **help:** executes CytoSnake's CLI help documentation.
+   #. ``help``: executes CytoSnake's CLI help documentation.

+Example of using CytoSnake and its modes is added in the **usage** section.

 Configurations
 ==============